 And so, Luke wants to take us right back to the first place where God acted decisively, supernaturally and immediately in history and he has to go back to John.
 Not only is that the first place where angels appear and they will continue to appear through the two birth narratives, the birth of John and the birth of Jesus.
 As we know, the angels play a very important role in the annunciation to Mary as well as in the time of Christ's birth.
 This is the first of those angelic appearances.

-Antipater then managed to have his son, Herod, appointed prefect of Galilee, the northern part of Palestine is an area of Galilee and he managed to get his son the position of ruling and representing the Roman government in Galilee.
+Antipater then managed to have his son, Herod, appointed prefect of Galilee.
+The northern part of Palestine is an area of Galilee and he managed to get his son the position of ruling and representing the Roman government in Galilee.
 Now in that office Herod was quite successful.
 He knew where he was going.
 He was a smart guy.
 He planned his strategy very well to achieve his goals.
-One of the problems that the Romans had to deal with in the land of Palestine was terrorism...nothing new under the sun, folks.
+One of the problems that the Romans had to deal with in the land of Palestine was terrorism, nothing new under the sun, folks.
 Terrorism in the Middle East didn't just start in this century.
 There were all kinds of Jewish terrorists.
-There were some of them known as the Sakariai(?) because that was the term for little sword.
+There were some of them known as the sicarii, because that was the term for “little sword.”
 They were dagger carriers who went around in the crowds and when they found a Roman soldier or Roman citizen, they would assassinate them.
 There were terrorist activities going on in Galilee as well.
-Herod was very successful in bringing those guerilla bands of terrorists to accounting, to imprisonment and really did away with them.
-He was very successful in that so he garnered an awful lot of good will from the Romans toward him.
+Herod was very successful in bringing those guerilla bands of terrorists to accounting, to imprisonment, and really did away with them.
+He was very successful in that so he garnered an awful lot of...of goodwill from the Romans toward him.